adityaraj95/nychoropleth/README.md

 -npm start

-Open your browser and the project should be working on localhosh:3000 or "yourLocalHostIPAddress:3000"
+This will start the development server and you can view the project in the browser at [http://localhost:3000](http://localhost:3000)

 ## Available Scripts